-Face validity is assessed on reading the Overview pages of the profile.
+Face validity is assessed by reading the overview pages of the profile.
 As the participants read these pages they put a question mark (?) next to any statements that they are unsure about.
 They count these up, multiply by 2 and take away from 100 to get the percentage validity.
 Example - 1.5 multiplied by 2 is 3 then taken away from 100 is 97%.
 So the profile is deemed 97% accurate.